FusionAuth/fusionauth-example-qr-codes/README.md

 The `docker-compose.yml` file and the `kickstart` directory are used to start and configure a local FusionAuth server.

-The `/complete-application` directory contains a fully working version of the application.

 ## Project Dependencies
 * Docker, for running FusionAuth
 * Python 3.8 or later, for running the Changebank Python application